santhoshkumar1155/Cafeteria_management/README.md

 ## About the project ℹ️

 A web app for managing cafeteria 😋 orders without any hassles.
-I built this project for a mini-project contest conducted by my college and won the 1st prize 🔥
+I built this project for a mini-project contest conducted by my college.

 ## Motivation 💪